mrudangm/mrudangm.github.io/_pages/about.md

 ---

-I am a PhD candidate in Mechanical Engineering working with [Dr. Manuel K. Rausch](http://www.manuelrausch.com/) on Tricuspid Valve biomechanics.
-Previously, I received a B.Tech degree in Mechanical Engineering from Delhi Technological University.
+I am a Postdoctoral Scholar working with [Dr. William Hiesinger]().
+Previously, I completed my PhD in Mechanical Engineering at The University of Texas at Austin, working with [Dr. Manuel K. Rausch](http://www.manuelrausch.com/) on tricuspid valve biomechanics.
+Before moving to the US, I received a B.Tech degree in Mechanical Engineering from Delhi Technological University.

-My research interests include cardiovascular biomechanics, computational science, image processing, and scientific visualization.
+My research interests include cardiovascular biomechanics, computational science, surgical robotics, image processing, and scientific visualization.